 x = rand(100)

-The mapreduce function integrates map and reduce into a unified operation (hence its name).
+The mapreduce function integrates map and reduce into a unified operation, explaining its name.
 Thus, it applies a transformation via the function map before doing the reduction.
 Its syntax is mapreduce(<transformation>,<reduction>,x).
-To illustrate its use, we make use of a log transformation.
+To illustrate its use, we consider a log transformation.

 x = rand(100)